thedivtagguy/teaching/src/content/web2025/day-4-typesetting-a-page.md

 Also, remember that simple and well-executed beats complex and broken every time.
 If something isn't working, try a simpler approach first.
 [Even whitespace can look good](https://labs.jensimmons.com/2017/01-021.html).

 Make it something that you think is worth looking at.

+## Checkpoints

+Ensure that Aman has seen your design and general direction at least once.
+No coding before that has been discussed a little bit.

+At the end of Thursday (Jul 24), you should have at least started on coding some of your page.
+At the bare minimum, I would want you to have your `index.html` and some styles written.
+Feel free to copy the starter `index.html` we used from yesterday.
+You will be expected to write about what progress you've made in your dev notes for the day.

+**For today's dev notes, mention any thing that you absolutely could not understand and would want more help with.** This will help me help you tomorrow and compile an FAQ for your reference.

+We'll be continuing working on these tomorrow (Friday, Jul 25).